Vncegd/CS342_Project1/README.md

-# CS342_Project1
+# Seven-Seconds
 First project for Experimental Game Development (CS342).

-Theme: Game loop takes place within 7 seconds.
+**Theme**: Game loop takes place within 7 seconds.

+**Objective**: Click the object which is different than the rest within seven seconds.